Overview

 Opensense does not stamp calendar invites by default due to inconsistent behavior and functionality issues.

-Why calendar invites aren't stamped:
+Why calendar invites are not stamped

 Loss of functionality – When Opensense touches a calendar invite, it converts the message into a standard email, causing it to lose its calendar invite functionality.